ninatu/mood_challenge/README.md

 ## Solution

+Presentation of the solution (starts at 18:04 minutes): [https://www.youtube.com/watch?v=yOemj1TQfZU](https://www.youtube.com/watch?v=yOemj1TQfZU)

 We based our solution on [Deep Perceptual Autoencoder.](https://arxiv.org/pdf/2006.13265.pdf) We applied a Deep Perceptual Autoencoder on 2D slices of 3D volumes.
 To calculate [Perceptual Loss](https://arxiv.org/abs/1603.08155), we used VGG19 network as feature extractor pre-trained using an unsupervised learning framework [SimCLR](https://arxiv.org/abs/2002.05709).

+Our training procedure consist of two stages:
+1. SimCLR training of VGG19 features on joined set of all sliced of 3D volume along 0'th, 1'st, 2'nd axes.
+2. Training three Deep Perceptual Autoencoders -- each on the set of 2D slices of 3D volume along for the corresponded axes.

+We used Deep Perceptual Autoencoders to predict anomalies pixel-wise (giving an abnormality score for each voxel of 3D volume), and sample-wise (for a whole 3D volume):
+1. Pixel-wise abnormality scores.
+The final pixel-wise prediction was the average of pixel-wise predictions over three models (applied along different axes).
+To obtain pixel-level prediction, we change the computation of the L1-norm over a whole feature map to the pixel-wise L1-norm in the numerator of Equation~\ref{eq:loss}.
+After obtaining such a map of reconstruction errors, we resized this map to an input image shape.
+2. Sample-wise abnormality score.
+As an abnormality score of a whole 3D volume, we used a maximum of volume-level abnormality scores.

 ## Structure of Project
     anomaly_detection - Python Package.
 Implementation of Deep Perceptual Autoencoder (https://arxiv.org/pdf/2006.13265.pdf).